RamiKrispin/deploy-flex-actions/README.md

 ├── docs
 └── images
 ```
-In brief, the above folders will be use for:
+In brief, the uses of the above folders:
-- The `.devcontainer` folder containes the VScode Docker settings, and the `.vscode` containes the workspace (project folder) settings
+- The `.devcontainer` folder contains the VScode Docker settings, and the `.vscode` contains the workspace (project folder) settings
 - We will use the `.github` folder to set the Github Actions workflows
 - The `bash` folder will be used to store bash scripts that will be used on the Github Actions workflow
 - We will use the `data` folder to store any data objects required for the dashboard
-- Throughout the development process we will use the `dev` folder to prototype the dashboard data visualizations
+- Throughout the development process, we will use the `dev` folder for prototype the dashboard data visualizations
 - We will store and draw.ai diagrams we will create for this tutorial
-- The `docker` folder containes all the Docker image settings files (e.g., `Dockerfile` and some helper files)
+- The `docker` folder contains all the Docker image settings files (e.g., `Dockerfile` and some helper files)
 - The `docs` folder will be used to store the rendered dashboard files
-- All the images in the README file will be stored on the `image` folder
+- All the images in the README file will be stored in the `image` folder

-Most of it, I hope, will make more senese as you progress in the tutorial stages.
+Most of it, I hope, will make more sense  as you progress in the tutorial stages.

 ## Workflow